Deliaz/myopenports.com/README.md

 Probably in the future I will use SASS.

 *Translations* works via `react-i18next`.
 But it was tricky to use strings with html-formatting.
-So big texts, such as service description, I've render as usual function component.
-Haven't found a better way but it is solid and works just fine.
+So big text, such as service description, I've render as usual function component.
+Haven't found a better way but it is solid and works fine.

 ## Security
 In order to avoid abusing API, express app uses `express-rate-limit` middleware.
 The limit max is set to 100 requests per 5 minutes.

-To serve a request API also expect for a special key passed to header `x-request-key`.
-Without this key request will be denied with HTTP 400 (probably 403 is better?).
+For serving a request, API also experts a special key to be passed as header `x-request-key`.
+Without this key, request will be denied with HTTP 400 (probably 403 is better?).

 This key is an UUID string generated with request method name,